pmarangone/crawler/README.md

-# Crawler
+# Crawler CS188

-Custom homemade replica of Berkeley's CS188 class.
+Custom homemade replica of Berkeley's CS188 class implemented in C++, wxWidgets and SDL2 by Patrick Marangone and Sergei Kononov.

 ## Tentative TODOs